ga-curriculum/ejs/adding-a-show-route/README.md

 });
 ```

-Because the list on our index page is generated from the `inventory` array, we can safely predict the order the links will be identical to the order of objects in the array.
+Because the list on our index page is generated from the `inventory` array, we can safely predict the order of the links will be identical to the order of objects in the array.
 If we click **Candle** - the first element in our `inventory` - we expect `req.params.itemId` to equal `0`.

 > Note: In real-world applications, we'd use more sophisticated methods to retrieve data rather than relying on array indices.
-However, for demonstration purposes in this small-scale example, using the index is sufficient.
+However, using the index is sufficient for demonstration purposes in this small-scale example.

 ## Rendering the `show` page